PEMF vs. TENS: Different Tools for Different Jobs

 TENS devices send mild electrical pulses through electrodes placed on the skin above or near the area of discomfort.
 The theory: these pulses activate large-diameter nerve fibers that compete with pain signals (small-diameter C fibers) for attention in the spinal cord.
 When the gate closes, pain perception decreases—sometimes dramatically and within minutes.

 Clinical evidence supports TENS for acute musculoskeletal pain.
-A 2019 systematic review found TENS reduced acute postoperative pain intensity by an average of 2 points on a 10-point scale compared to placebo [PMID 30703204].
+A 2019 systematic review found TENS reduced acute postoperative pain intensity by an average of 2 points on a 10-point scale compared to placebo.
 The effect is real, measurable, and reproducible.

 When to Use TENS